ISSUE 02

 That discipline feeds into something bigger.
 Music isn’t just work for Wolfgang; it’s tied to his faith, something he lost and found again.
 In our first conversation, he told me, “I used to try channeling energy and offering myself up, but now I just want to be myself and let the music come through.”
 Later, he explained how that perspective changed the way he listens:

-What I take from Wolf’s words is that producing isn’t about control, it’s about being open enough for the music to show you where it wants to go.
+What I take from Wolfgang's words is that producing isn’t necessarily about control, it’s about being open enough for the music to show you where it wants to go.
 That resonates with me, because it’s the same way I’ve come to see writing and playing; if you try to force it, you lose the thread.
-If you let it move through you, it tells you something real.
+If you let it move through you, it tells you something real and maybe something new.

-In the meantime, he’s focused on the people around him, the artists he produces, the younger bands he encourages, the friends whose songs he still finds himself inside of.
+In the meantime, he’s focused on the people around him, the artists he produces, the younger bands he encourages, the friends whose songs he still finds himself a part of.

 Nick Matthews had just finished a new project with Wolfgang when he told me the experience felt almost otherworldly.
 “Working with Wolf was a godsend,” he says.
 In the studio, Matthews watched Wolfgang layer in details that most people would never even notice, subtle sounds that quietly reshape a song.

-But what sticks with him most isn’t just the craft, it’s the connection.
-“Wolf’s a fun collaborator.
+But what sticks with him most isn’t just the craft; “Wolf’s a fun collaborator.
 Once you click with him, that’s it.
 Game over.
 You’re going to make some really cool stuff.”

 He had just finished telling me that he tries to be the kind of person he once needed, a mentor, a big brother in the scene.
 That wasn’t just talk.
 From the start, Wolfgang has opened his studio to us, introduced us to people we might never have met, and treated Enemy like it belonged here before it even had its footing.